wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/arduino-serial%20monitor.png)

-1. Let’s test the wireless network connection.
+1. Let's test the wireless network connection.
 Hit `CTRL+U` to compile and upload the sketch to your device.
 If the connection to your network was established, the LED on your device will start blinking.
 It will completely turn off if the connection has failed.

     ![image](./media/arduino-connect%20to%20wifi-upload%20completed.png)